include-cpp/cpplang-code-of-conduct/moderation.md

 Moderators will use their judgement to decide how to respond to a violation to the Code of Conduct.

 - For very minor infractions, a small public message saying the discussion is getting out of hand may be enough.
+All users, admin or not, are encouraged to do so if they are comfortable with it.
 - In other cases it may be better to contact the person or people responsible for the violation privately.
+This action should be left to moderators only.
 - In cases of obvious, flagrant violations, moderators will remove the post immediately, and bring the issue to the attention of the private #admins channel.

 Derived from the [GoBridge Addendum](https://github.com/gobridge/CodeOfConduct) to the Go Code of Conduct.